gizemmervedemir/NewsProject/readMe.md

 news.js:

-  Step 1: Create a component called 'HaberMaker' to create news.
+  Step 1: Create a component called 'NewsMaker' to create news.
   Your component will be a function that takes a news object as an argument, and it will return and create a DOM node that looks like this: